-To the knowledge of the directors and officers of Taiga, as at February 19, 2019, Avarga holds 75,708,814 Common Shares, representing approximately 65.1% of the outstanding Common Shares.
+To the knowledge of the directors and officers of Taiga, as at February 20, 2020, Avarga holds 75,708,814 Common Shares, representing approximately 68% of the outstanding Common Shares.
 Avarga is a public investment holding company listed on the Singapore exchange.
 Dr. Kooi Ong Tong is the Executive Chairman, Chief Executive Officer and a major shareholder of Avarga and is also a director of Taiga.
-Ian Tong is Executive Director, Operations and Building Materials Distribution of Avarga and is also the Chairman and a director of Taiga.
+Ian Tong is an Executive Director at Avarga and is also the Chairman and a director of Taiga.